uccser/verto/docs/source/contributing.rst

 ..
 [1] We follow `Semantic Versioning <http://semver.org/>`_ for our numbering system.
 The number is used by ``setup.py`` to tell PyPI which version is being uploaded or ``pip`` which version is installed, and also used during the documentation build to number the version of Kordac it was built from.

 Notes
 =======================================

-Talk about Base classes that we provide.
 Want to know why type of tests we want.
 (Check input and output)

-Bug fix?
-Add tests.

 Adding something that interacts with something else?
 Best to catch those interactions downstream - don't change things at the start of the pipeline to try and get things ready for a processor later on, let that second processor deal with it.